 Your spouse or partner’s employment.
 If you need to relocate, your spouse or partner may not be able to find a new job immediately.
 Be sure to have a “cash cushion” to cover the time it takes to obtain a new position.

 Health insurance.
 You may be offered a student insurance plan (or you may be added to your spouse/partner’s plan); however, the cost of the new premium may be more expensive than what you currently have.
 Be sure to explore all options before deciding on the most suitable insurance coverage.

 Tips for Nontraditional Students

 Financial aid for the first year: Your financial aid package will be based on your income from previous years.
 If you expect a significant drop in income, consult your financial aid officer (FAO) to inquire about using expected income.
 Find out what documentation may be needed as requirements and processes may vary from school to school.

 Providing parental information: When determining eligibility for grants and scholarships, regardless of your age and marital status, some medical schools may require parental information.

 Investigate Financial Aid Programs

 Familiarize yourself with the various financial aid resources that may be offered to you.
 These include grants, scholarships, and loans.
-Review What is an Award Letter? to learn more about financial aid awards and visit FIRST for more information about paying for medical school.
+Review Understanding Your Financial Aid Offer to learn more about financial aid offers and visit FIRST for more information about paying for medical school.

 Read about other nontraditional student experiences on the Aspiring Docs website.